Day 1 London - Halifax

 Day 9 Moncton - Cavendish - Charlottetown

 Crossing the Confederation Bridge eastwards, we reach Prince Edward Island, Canada’s smallest province.
 Known as the ‘million acre farm’, this delightful island is idyllically rural.
 Our exploration of the island begins at Cavendish where we visit Green Gables Heritage Place where the author of Anne of Green Gables, Lucy Maud Montgomery was inspired to write many novels.
-We spend two nights in the island’s charming Victorian capital, at the Best Western Charlottetown (3T).
+We spend two nights in the island’s charming Victorian capital, at the Charlottetown Inn (3T).

 Day 10 Charlottetown (Prince Edward Island)